spacez320/eudaimonia.io/_posts/2016-5-16-creating-your-own-vagrant-base-box.md

 set up isolated environments for any project you want to develop and test locally.

 Why convenient?
-You can easily reproduce the setup you need to work reliably on your project, which can help if you walk away from it for a while or move to another machine [^2].
+You can easily reproduce any setup you need to do in order to work reliably on your project, which can help if you walk away from it for a while or move to another machine [^2].
 Once you get it working once, you can be reasonably sure it will work every time you `vagrant up`.

 Why clean?
-You don't pollute your workstation with install dependencies.
+You don't pollute your workstation directly with install dependencies.

-Obviously this is useful for teams who want help standardizing their workflow across multiple devs, but I also find it useful for my own, lonesome endeavors.
+Obviously this is useful for teams who want to standardize their workflow across multiple developers, but I also find it useful for my own, lonesome endeavors.

 ## Why build a base box?
-The problem with out-of-the-box Vagrant.
+The problem with out-of-the-box Vagrant

 Some aspects of Vagrant can be cumbersome to deal with at setup time, and some of the issues can be dependent on the platform you run it on.
-These instructions will talk about [VirtualBox](https://www.virtualbox.org/) -- this arguably being the easiest VM engine to get running quickly.
+These instructions will talk about [VirtualBox](https://www.virtualbox.org/), which is arguably the easiest VM engine to get running quickly.

-Some examples of this include:
+Some examples of things you have to figure out include:

 - Upgrading system packages.
-- Constantly having to download `-devel` and libraries.
+- Having to download `-devel` libraries to build applications.
 - Setting up networking appropriately.
-- Installing guest additions (VirtualBox specific, but absolutely necessary).
+- Installing Guest Additions (VirtualBox specific, but absolutely necessary).
 - Anything else you want all your Vagrant machines to have at setup time.

 The key benefits of making your own base box have to do with solving all of these issues just once and lowering the amount of time it takes to start new projects with Vagrant.

-## Setting up your base box.
+## Setting up your base box

 As with any Vagrant project, you have to start with a `Vagrantfile`, and the initialization command is a good place to start.